Connect with us

 5. Finishing drawing

-These drawing types represent the finishing for every part of the building, including plastering texture, paint colours, flooring design, etc. This information is often provided in elevation drawings.
+These types of drawings are indicative of the finishing for every part of the building, including plastering texture, paint colors, and flooring design.
+Much of this information can be included in elevation drawings.

 Unlike detail drawings, which focus on the structural elements of a building, a finishing drawing focuses on the design elements such as wall paint colours, floor patterns, plaster texture, etc.